-Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and techno-logically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

-Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U. S. Environmental Protection Agency.

+Maximum Residual Disinfectant Level (MRDL) The level of a disinfectant added for water treatment that may not be exceeded at the customer's tap.
+Maximum Residual Disinfectant

+Level Goal (MRDLG) The

+level of a disinfectant added

+for water treatment below

-Public Health Goal (PHG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency.
+which there is no known or

+expected health risk.
+MRDLGs

+are set by the U.S. Environmental

+Protection Agency.